 Transcripts, official or unofficial, cannot be processed or released until all the student's financial obligations to the College have been satisfied.
 (See the Academic Regulations section for more information.)

-Please note: Delays in processing may occur during busy times, such as registration, graduation, etc. Transcripts are not released when the student has any indebtedness to the College.
+Please note: Delays in processing may occur during busy times, such as registration, graduation, etc.

 Student ID Card Fees

 Student ID cards are covered in the student activity fee for curriculum students; a replacement card is \$5.00.